Connall1234/project5readme/README.md

 - The user should be prompted to correct the errors before submitting the form.

 **Example**:
-- **Error Message for Password Too Close to Username**: "Password is too similar to username.
-Please choose a different password."
+- **Error Message for Password Too Close to Username**: "The password is too similar to the username."
-- **Error Message for Mismatched Passwords**: "Passwords do not match.
-Please re-enter your password."
+- **Error Message for Mismatched Passwords**: "The two password fields didn't match."
+- **Error Message for Username taken**: "A user with that username already exists."

 **Image**: